drmwnrafi/notesonanything/docs/robotics/sensor_fusion/kf.md

 # **Kalman Filter**

-Kalman FIlter berfungsi untuk melakukan prediksi dan estimasi pada *state* (keadaan) suatu sistem.
+The Kalman Filter is used for prediction and estimation of the state of a system.

-Kalman filter membutuhkan 2 model, yaitu state model dan observation model
+The Kalman filter requires two models: the state model and the observation model.

-- **State Model** adalah  model yang merepresentasikan perubahan *state* pada sistem w.r.t waktu.
+- **State Model** : A model that represents changes in the state of the system with respect to time.
-- **Observation Model** adalah persaamaan/model yang merepresentasikan data yang diukur biasanya dengan sensor yang memberikan data eksternal robot dihubungkan dengan keadaan sistem.
+- **Observation Model** : An equation/model that represents data measured, usually by sensors, providing external data about the robot and linking it to the system's state.

 ## **Multivariate Kalman Filter**

-State pada sistem
+The system state is represented as:

 $$
 \textbf{x} = \begin{bmatrix}